GeertBraakman/xLib/README.md

-# xLib `v1.0`
+# xLib `v0.1`

-This is a libary that I made for all my plugins, it will make your live a lot easier when writing Spigot plugins.
+This is a library that I made for all my plugins, it will make your live a lot easier when writing Spigot plugins.

 ## Features